patrick-kidger/tinyio/README.md

     - If the erroring coroutine is sequentially depended on by a chain of other coroutines, then we likewise chain their tracebacks for easier debugging.
     - Errors even propagate to and from synchronous operations ran in threads.
 - Can nest tinyio loops inside each other, none of this one-per-thread business.
-- Ludiciously simple.
+- Ludicrously simple.
 No need for futures, tasks, etc. Here's the full API:
     ```python
     tinyio.Loop
     tinyio.CancelledError